UpTheShipCreek/Project2023/Assignment_3/readme.md

     python3 reduce.py -d ./in/input.dat -q ./in/query.dat -od ./in/encoded_dataset.dat -oq ./in/encoded_queryset.dat

+**Note:** Depending on the machine on which the model was trained, we encountered issues loading the encoder on different machines.
+Therefore, in this project, we have included both versions.
+Our `reduce.py` program attempts to load the second version in case the first one fails.
+We have tested this functionality on our WSLs, VMs, and also sought input from friends to run the encoder on their machines.
+So, in our experience, one of the two encoder versions works on any machine.

-After running the encoder and making sure your files follow the exact conventions mentioned above, you can run:
+After running the encoder you can run:

     ./clustering ./in/input.dat ./in/encoded_dataset.dat

-or
+and

     ./comparisons ./in/input.dat ./in/query.dat ./in/encoded_dataset.dat ./in/encoded_queryset.dat 100

 for the clustering and nearest neighbor comparison tests respectively.
+The `100` is the number of queries for the comparisons.
+We used a large number in our tests `(5K)`, but it too costly to print out the details for such large numbers.
+**Note:** For the `comparisons`, our program tries random queries from the queryset.
+We did this to avoid bias in our testing process.

 ### Output
-The detailed output of the comparisons will be written in the `./out/comparison_details.out`
+The detailed output of the comparisons will be written in the `./out/comparison_details.out` if the `out` folder exists, elsewise it is just written in the folder the program is running.

 ## Programs
 For the new process of the creation of the encoder see the [encoder creation section](./encoder_creation.md) and for the results see the [comparisons section](./comparisons.md)